London Passes: the passes to London

 Not only attractions, but also services.
 For example, bike rental is an absolutely recommended experience, also accomplice to a bike-friendly city, especially in some areas where you can safely enjoy this beautiful and rewarding experience.

 Guided tours are an added bonus.
-Sports fans can visit the stadiums of teams such as Chelsea and Arsenal, touring locker rooms, stands and green turf.
+Sports fans can visit the stadiums of teams such as Chelsea, Arsenal and Tottenham, touring locker rooms, stands and green turf.

-For children, on the other hand, there are themed museums and exhibits.
+For children, on the other hand, there are themed museums and exhibitions.

 Does the London Pass include the London Eye?